In-context Autoencoder for Context Compression in a Large Language Model: In-context Autoencoder

-To indicate the autoencoding task, we append a special token ``[AE]'' to $(\widetilde{m_1},\dots,\widetilde{m_k})$ in the decoder, as Figure \ref{fig:icae_ae} shows.
+Like a typical autoencoder, one of the ICAE's pretraining objectives is to restore the original input text $\boldsymbol{c}$ of the length $L$ from its produced memory slots $(\widetilde{m_1}, \dots, \widetilde{m_k})$ of the length $k$: To indicate the autoencoding task, we append a special token ``[AE]'' to $(\widetilde{m_1},\dots,\widetilde{m_k})$ in the decoder, as Figure \ref{fig:icae_ae} shows.
 As this pretraining objective does not need any extra annotation, we can use massive text data to train the In-context Autoencoder.